-"The Dittmer deposit is surrounded by more than two kilometres of other shallow and extremely high-grade historic workings which have never been drill tested.
-Our recent geochemical work has shown the surrounding region is highly anomalous for both gold and copper.
-We also have several geophysical targets and further significant old workings along a 20km trend line which indicates this could be part of a much larger gold/copper system."
+- Mine development studies have commenced including an MRE and metallurgical test work to support studies for a potential mine re-opening. - The Dittmer mining lease is surrounded by more than two kilometres of other shallow historic workings which were mined at extremely high grades (e.g. Loch Neigh 567 g/t Au, Scorpion 355 g/t Au, Golden Gem 278g/t Au) but have never been drill tested, much like Dittmer. - Recent geochemical work has shown the surrounding region is highly anomalous for both gold and copper.
+We also have several geophysical targets and further significant old workings along a 20km trend which indicates that this could be part of a much larger gold/copper system similar in style to the Ravenswood mine.